robch/book-of-ai/docs/openai-asst/openai-asst-non-streaming-py/sample-overview.md

     assistant.get_thread_messages(lambda role, content: print(f'{role.capitalize()}: {content}', end=''))
 ```

-**STEP 4**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received:
+**STEP 5**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received.

 ``` python title="main.py"
 while True: